dwyl/phoenix-todo-list-tutorial/README.md

 e.g:
 [`lib/app_web/controllers/item_controller.ex#L22`](https://github.com/dwyl/phoenix-todo-list-tutorial/blob/1f744e316392398c6ba47ca02303d9a4e5674c0d/lib/app_web/controllers/item_controller.ex#L22)

+`Map.get(params, "filter", "all")`
+sets the default value of our `filter` to "all" so when `index.html` is rendered, show "all" items.

 <br />

 ### 9.3 Create `filter/2` and `selected/2` View Functions

-In order to filter the items by their status, we need to create a new function.
+In order to filter the items by their status, we need to create a new function. <br />
 Open the `lib/app_web/views/item_view.ex` file and create the `filter/2` function as follows: